 Your creative calling isn’t just about you.

 When you define your creative calling, it is personal, unique and truly powerful.
 However, it is not all about you, the artist and creative in this world.
 It’s about all the other people you invite into your journey.
 How will you affect them?
 How will you build communities or relationships with others?
 How will you help their needs?
 While it may be enough to share our creativity inside a little notebook we hide underneath our mattress, how will others get to know the true creative spirits of our souls?
 The things we create are gifts for the world to receive.
 We are not meant to create alone.
 We are meant to live, breathe and create in a community.
-So when you define your creative calling, think about your tribe.
+So when you define your creative calling, think about your people.
 Who fills you up?
 Who are the people you wish to help in this world?
 What are their deepest needs that your creative heart can satisfy?

 I am still on the journey of figuring out my creative calling and what that means for my life.
 Some of you may read this and have no idea what your creative passions are.
 That’s okay.
 Others may be able to quickly define what they are creating in this world.
 The very first step is knowing and believing that you are born to live creatively and adventurously.
 You are here to bring beauty to this world in many visible and invisible ways.
 That is the magic of it all.